Health Policy Resolutions

 Once resolutions are drafted by the Health Policy Committee they are passed to the Alliance Board of Directors where they are reviewed, amended as needed and endorsed.
-Resolutions are voted on by the membership at our Annual Meeting.
+The resolutions below were voted on by the membership in Sept.
+2018 at the Annual Meeting.

 Plank 1: Cost and Quality Transparency

 Resolution 1.01: Empower Consumers and Employers with Actionable Cost and Quality Information

 The quality and cost of health care varies significantly in ways that matter to people’s health and financial well-being.
 Information with which to compare the cost and quality of health care outcomes is essential to creating a consumer-centered, high-value health care system.

 - Consumers need information with which to compare and choose health plans, providers (including physicians) and treatment options.

 - Employers need information in order to align financial incentives for consumers to select high-value providers and treatment options and to structure reimbursement models that reward high-value providers.